 Even though we are the richest country in the world, we are the only developed country in the world that does not have universal health insurance.
 Unbelievable!
 Currently, 40 to 50 million Americans have no health insurance largely because they or their employer can’t afford it.
 With the costs to every business, whether or not they provide health insurance to the employees now set at $63/head, there appears to be little hope of stemming the tide of rising costs.

 Healthcare cost crisis will drive us to a real fiscal cliff within 10 years unless we get really behind the concept of proactive preventative care provided in a setting of physician-patient mutual trust.
 Only in this “system” where trust abounds and “patients” become “partners” in a decision-making process that allows rational decisions to be made about healthcare – rather than the emotional decisions too often made today out of fear and/or greed.

-Any proposals about healthcare reform needs to be evaluated on the basis of how well they promote this kind of primary care.
-I have come to believe it is our only hope in mitigating cost while actually improving care.
+Any proposals about healthcare reform need to be evaluated on the basis of how well they promote this kind of primary care.
+I have come to believe it is our only hope in mitigating costs while actually improving care.